TAP-GGC/Foe/Code/Workshop Starter Code/README.md

-Starter code for 2 exercises
+#Starter Code for the HTML files containing Workshop 1 and 2